Azerbaijani Legion: Wola massacre

 Azerbaijani soldiers from the legion (111th regiment) under the SS-Sonderregiment Dirlewanger, an infamous Waffen SS penal unit led by SS-Oberführer Oskar Dirlewanger, participated in the systematic killing of between 40,000 and 50,000 Polish civilians in Warsaw during the Wola massacre.
 Two hours before midnight on 5 August, the Azerbaijani soldiers and the Bergmann Battalion attacked St Lazarus hospital, executed hundreds of patients, doctors, and nurses, before burning it down.

 British historian Martin Windrow described Dirlewanger's unit, which included the Azerbaijani legion, as a "terrifying rabble" of "cut-throats, [foreign] renegades, sadistic morons, and cashiered rejects from other units".

 Operation Zeppelin

 Operation Zeppelin was initiated in 1942 by SS-Brigadeführer Walter Schellenberg, who became in the middle of May 1943 the Chief of Section E of Amt IV of the RSHA, the foreign intelligence service of the SS.
 The SS-Obersturmbannführer (Lieutenant Colonel) Georg Greife was responsible for this operation.

-As soon as the German troops had entered the territory of the North Caucasus, members of the different Caucasus National Committees, started to set up the core of a State administration and other organizations for the eventuality that Wehrmacht would force the passage in Transcaucasia.